 As we mentioned above, the Otto’s tacos all start with the tortilla.
 Some might get upset about their small size, but not us.
 We’ll take quality over quantity all damn day.
-There’s a no cheese policy here, as is standard with many West Coast tacos spots.
-The focus here is on the fillings: meats, mushrooms, and shrimp, which are complimented with a nice balance of simple chopped onion, cilantro, and a touch of spicy salsa.
-No frills, just awesome.Masa Fries
+There’s a no-cheese policy here, as is standard with many West Coast tacos spots.
+The focus here is on the fillings, which are complemented with a nice balance of simple chopped onion, cilantro, and a touch of spicy salsa.
+No-nonsense and awesome.

 If there’s one thing that falls a little flat at Otto’s it’s the guacamole.
 It’s not bad; it’s just not all that memorable.